 Texas Department of State Health Services (DSHS): DSHS has LNOs assigned to the SOC.
 DSHS is working with local entities who have submitted State of Texas Assistance Requests (STAR) for mosquito abatement.
 DSHS is evaluating post mosquito documents for aerial spraying requests from Harris and Montgomery counties.
 The EMTF Severe Weather Packages (SWX PKG) 1 and 2 remain on standby for severe weather threats.
 A Wildland Fire Support Package (WLFS PKG) deployed to the city of Sanderson to assist with the tornado response.
-A Wildland Paramedic Unit (WPU) redeployed with a Medical Unit Leader (MEDL), Medical

-Incident Support Team (MIST), and an ambulance to Sanderson.
+A Wildland Paramedic Unit (WPU) redeployed with a Medical Unit Leader (MEDL), Medical Incident Support Team (MIST), and an ambulance to Sanderson.
 All units are expected to be released by June 4.

-Texas Department of Transportation (TxDOT): As of June 3, there are 24 state-maintained roads flooded and 15 roads are closed.
-State Highway (SH) 87, near Sabine Pass, is down to one lane due to erosion in the pavement that occurred from storm damage and emergency repairs are in progress.
+Texas Department of Transportation (TxDOT): As of June 4, there are 34 state-maintained roads flooded and 18 roads are closed.
+State Highway (SH) 87, near Sabine Pass, has been reopened back up to two lanes.
 TxDOT crews in Dallas, Fort Worth, Tyler, and Wichita Falls district are working to repair sign and signal damage, remove debris, and assist with traffic control in tornado impacted areas.
 TxDOT contractors have begun removing debris in the Wichita Falls District.
 TxDOT crews in Sanderson have cleared debris on United States Highway (US) 90 in Terrell County.
+TxDOT maintenance crews worked through the night in Eustace and surrounding areas responding to the severe weather.